*** Please read this notice

 MR603b is 38x18x10mm and weighs 3.6g without leads.
 The voltage range is 5V to 20v and the 3A motor current rating makes it suitable Gauges 0 and 1 plus 16mm narrow gauge.
 MR603b is available as board-only for you to add wiring or with a range of pre-wired leads / connectors.
 The standard output configuration is described on the Outputs tab.
 If the wiring or configuration options do not meet your needs, please contact us to discuss your requirements.

 An enormous range of programming features are provide to enable you to customise the operation of MR603b to suit your model.
-See MR6xx Programming for full details or the user manual for brief information.
+The current firmware version is 1.4.2.
+See MR603 Programming (v1.4.2) for full details or the user manual for brief information.
 Access to programming is either via a stick type transmitter or one of the Micron model rail transmitters.
 A stand-alone programmer with web interface is in development.

 When wiring options are selected, these colours will be used: